20tzwiller/20tzwiller/README.md

-My name is Thomas Zwiller and I’m interested in sports analytics
+My name is Thomas Zwiller and I’m interested in sports analytics.

-I’m currently building an NCAAF Elo model
+I work for the NFL as a Legalized Sports Betting Researcher.

+I’m currently working on models to predict College Football and NFL Games.

 How to reach me: 20tzwiller@gmail.com